The Short Story

 Scaling up your web experience, everywhere Workshop

-International Workshop on Mobile Computing Systems and Applications (HotMobile), 2019.
+Proc. of the International Workshop on Mobile Computing Systems and Applications (HotMobile), 2019.